financiallyruined/TikTok-Multi-Downloader/README.md

 # MultiTok
-A simple Python script that downloads TikTok videos concurrently, with or without a watermark.
+A simple Python script that downloads TikTok videos and photos concurrently, with or without a watermark.

 ## Features
 * Concurrent downloading
+* Photo downloading
 * Watermark free videos
 * Watermarked videos
 * Supports all TikTok URL formats